 This is where BRYTER comes in

 The goal for legal tech is to optimize and deliver work more efficiently while driving innovation.
-BRYTER supports departments in expanding their digital reach and effectiveness across organizations.
+BRYTER no-code platform supports departments in expanding their digital reach and effectiveness across organizations.
 With the pace of work picking up, ignoring digital business and automation is a risky strategy.
 A digital toolset to automate services built with BRYTER can help legal departments expand their digital reach within their organizations.